 In a global context, the EU has leading health care systems and is a strong global actor in health research.
-However, it is still relatively weak in translating research results into tangible health products, services, and solutions, which are delivered to the market and taken up by health care systems in Europe.
-This can partially be attributed to insufficient early consideration of societal and/or user needs.
-Therefore, patients and end-users need to be involved in all stages of research, from project design through to implementation, in order to develop meaningful innovations.
+However, it is still relatively weak in translating research results into tangible health products, services and solutions, which are delivered to the market and taken up by the health care systems in Europe.
+This could partially be attributed to insufficient early consideration of societal and/or user needs.
+Therefore, patients and end-users in general need to be involved in all stages of research, from project design to implementation, to develop meaningful innovations.

-Strengthened collaboration between industry sectors, academia and public authorities will not only offer better opportunities to respond to public health needs in Europe, but also provide a strong base to launch, grow, retain, and attract competitive companies in Europe.
+Strengthened collaboration between industry sectors, academia and public authorities would not only offer better opportunities to respond to public health needs in Europe, but also provide a strong base to growth, retain and attract competitive companies in Europe.